Shetland Charitable Trust is, as the name suggests, both a Scottish charity and a trust.

 The Trust continues to support these community assets through revenue funding to the organsations that operate them.
 It also supports many other local organisation that provide real benefit to the people of Shetland.

-Shetland Charitable Trust also invests in the world's markets and in subsidiary companies such as SLAP, SHEAP and SCT Renewables Limited in order to make more money to fund future charitable activities.
+Shetland Charitable Trust also invests in the world's markets and in two subsidiary companies Shetland Heat Energy and Power Limited and SCT Renewables Limited in order to make more money to fund future charitable activities.
 All investments are made in agreement with HM Revenue and Customs.
 Find out more about our investments.